curvegrid/go-ethereum-wiki/PoC-5-JavaScript-API.md

 The *provisional* JavaScript API is a purposed API for all things JavaScript.
 JavaScript technologies can be embedded within Qt(QML) technologies, local web and remote web and therefor the purposed API is written in a ASYNC fashion so that it may be used across all implementations.
 Hereby it should be known that all functions, unless explicitly specified, take a callback as last function argument which will be called when the operation has been completed.

-Please note that the provisional JavaScript API tries to leverage existing JS idioms as much as possible.
+Please note that the PoC JavaScript API tries to leverage existing JS idioms as much as possible.

+## Arguments

+In general most method arguments take strings and can be in the following format:
+* `"*"`
+* `"42"`
+* `"0x2a"`

+All of the above are interpreted as the number `42`.
+The JavaScript `String` object has the following extended methods in order to support proper bin/hex/decimal casting:

+* `bin` casts the current string to binary `"0x2a".bin() // => "*"`
+* `unbin` casts the current binary string to hex format `"*".unbin() // => "0x2a"`
+* `pad(len)` casts the current string to binary format and left-pad zeros until `len` is satisfied.
+* `unpad` removes all left-padded zeros.

+**Please note** that when passing numbers as arguments; pass them as strings instead.
+This to support large numbers without the need of extra type checking during argument conversion.

-## General API
+## Ethereum API

+The Ethereum API is available through the `eth` object and contains the following methods:

 * `getBlock (number or string)`
     Retrieves a block by either the address or the number.
 If supplied with a string it will assume address, number otherwise.